-i) Should the transmission of any seize, busy-flash, answer, clear-back or clear-forward signal persist beyond a maximum of 10 to 20 seconds, the signal shall be terminated.

-Note - 10 to 20 seconds time-out for the seizing signal allows reasonable time for association of a register in a distant centre.

-ii) Should the transmission of nay proceed-to-send, release-guard or other acknowledgement signal persist beyond a maximum of 4 to 9 seconds, the signal shall be terminated.

-Note - The shorter time-out periods for secondary signals enable, under many conditions, detection of a fault at both ends of a circuit on a single call.

-- iii) Upon the occurrence of a time-out under the above two conditions, the attention of the maintenance personnel should be drawn to the fact that time-out has occurred.1) - iv) Upon the occurrence of a time-out, the circuit should automatically be removed from service.
-However, time-out of a seize signal may be excluded from this provision if time-out of that signal is followed by a clear-forward attempt.) - v) As a test procedure, Administrations may make repeated signalling attempts and restore the circuit to service if it is found to perform in a normal manner. - vi) Each Administration shall make appropriate arrangements to ensure that a single fault will not cause removal from service of more than one circuit or of more than one register.

-2.1.3.2 The duration of the forward-transfer signal is based on the possibility that TASI may clip a signal by up to 500 ms on rare occasions during heavy traffic periods, and on the need for establishing a recognition time that minimizes signal imitation.
+- i) Should the transmission of any size, busy-flash, answer, clear-back or clear-forward signal persist beyond a maximum of 10 to 20 seconds, the signal shall be terminated. - Note 10 to 20 seconds time-out for the seizing signal allows reasonable time for association of a register in a distant centre. - ii) Should the transmission of any proceed-to-send, release-guard or other acknowledgement signal persist beyond a maximum of 4 to 9 seconds, the signal shall be terminated. - Note 1 The shorter time-out periods for secondary signals enable, under many conditions, detection of a fault at both ends of a circuit on a single call. - Note 2 Time-out of the answer acknowledgement signal may cause charging without a satisfactory transmission path to the called party.
+If the occurrence of such time-outs should reach unacceptable levels, a delay in the transfer of the answer signal into the national network until the compelled answer signalling cycle is complete, may be justified. - iii) Upon the occurrence of a time-out under the above two conditions, the attention of the maintenance personnel should be drawn to the fact that time-out has occurred. - Note An Administration may decide that on the time-out of an acknowledgement signal at the incoming end of the connection, when an automatic repeat clear-forward sequence is known to be provided at the outgoing end, no indication is given to the maintenance personnel, neither is the circuit taken out of service. - iv) Upon the occurrence of a time-out, the circuit should automatically be removed from service after cleardown by the subscriber and blocked to outgoing calls.
+However, time-out of a seize signal may be excluded from this provision if time-out of that signal is followed by a clear-forward attempt. - v) As a test procedure, Administrations may make repeated signalling attempts and restore the circuit to service if it is found to perform in a normal manner. - vi) Each Administration shall make appropriate arrangements to ensure that a single fault will not cause removal from service of more than one circuit or of more than one register. - 2.1.3.2 The duration of the forward-transfer signal is based on the possibility that TASI may clip a signal by up to 500 ms on rare occasions during heavy traffic periods, and on the need for establishing a recognition time that minimizes signal imitation.